whg-training/whg-training-resources/docs/programming/analysing_genes_across_species/006_Counting_genes_1.md

 *Note.* I ran the above command interactively in sqlite3 - you get there by typing `sqlite3 genes.sqlite` in the shell.
 Type `.quit` to quit.)

-If you followed the suggestions, or used my version of the code, your file will also have an `analysis` column that lets you differentiate the records for different species.
+If you followed the suggestions, or used my version of the code, your file will also have an `dataset` column that lets you differentiate the records for different species.
 So you can make these counts for multiple species:

 ```
 sqlite> .mode column
 sqlite> .header on
-sqlite> SELECT analysis, COUNT(*) FROM gff WHERE type=='gene' GROUP BY analysis ;
+sqlite> SELECT dataset, COUNT(*) FROM gff WHERE type=='gene' GROUP BY dataset ;
 ```

 In my data, which includes spiny chromis, dromedary camels, red junglefowl, humans, mice, chimpanzees, and malaria parasites, this gives:

-    analysis                                     COUNT(*)
+    dataset                                      COUNT(*)
     -------------------------------------------  ----------
     Acanthochromis_polyacanthus.ASM210954v1.104  24027
     Camelus_dromedarius.CamDro2.104.chr.gff3     18919